 - Emma and Bryony are consummate hosts: welcoming, fun-loving and generous to a fault, they offered without a second thought to pick us up after our walk, while our son was always welcome in their kiddies' play garden

 - They're very flexible about minimum stays, arrival times etc

-- The 2 smaller rooms are on the cosy side - but fine for a couple on a weekend escape
+- The The Nook and The Sailor's House are on the cosy side - but fine for a couple's weekend

-- There's no communal sitting room (yet), though one is in the pipeline - and the 2 larger barns have indoor sitting areas
+- There's no communal sitting room, though the lodges have indoor sitting areas

-- Being near the A26, you can hear the faint noise of passing cars when sitting outside
+- You can hear the faint noise of passing cars on the A26 when sitting outside

-- Be aware that you're in the outhouses, not the main building (which is where Emma and Bryony live)
+- The guest suites are in the outhouses, not the main building (which is where Emma and Bryony live)

 Best time to go